 However, while the concept is easy enough to understand, it’s a concept with a history.

 It all begins about a half-century ago in Bulgaria, with a man named Ivan Abadjiev.
 His resume is extensive, so we’ll focus on the main bits.
 He won Bulgaria’s very first weightlifting medal in 1957, and his training would go on to produce some of the greatest athletes in Olympic weightlifting.

-Most squat-ever-day routines rather use submaximal squats in their routine, which allows for a more sustainable method of training.
-This will look differently depending on the individual and their goals, but it should allow you to perform several reps each day at a lighter intensity (i.e., weight).
-Even powerlifters tend to squat only twice a week, and those who do squat every day do so at the submaximal level.
+This will look differently depending on the individual and their goals, but it should allow you to perform several reps each day at a lighter intensity and weight.
+Even powerlifters tend to squat only twice a week, and those who do squat every day do so at submaximal levels.

 At the end of the day, it comes down to the frequency of squatting allowing for more overall volume.
 It just so happens that organizing this volume over every single day allows for some unique benefits.